CVE-2025-2026: CWE-170: Improper Null Termination in Moxa NPort 6100-G2/6200-G2 Series

 Technical Summary

-CVE-2025-2026 is a vulnerability classified under CWE-170 (Improper Null Termination) affecting Moxa NPort 6100-G2 and 6200-G2 Series devices, specifically version 1.0.0.
-The flaw resides in the device’s web API, where improper handling of null bytes allows an authenticated remote attacker with read-only web privileges to inject null byte characters into API requests.
-This injection leads to unexpected device behavior, specifically causing the device to reboot.
-The reboot disrupts normal operations, resulting in a denial-of-service condition.
-The vulnerability does not require user interaction and can be exploited remotely over the network, with low attack complexity and no need for elevated privileges beyond read-only web access.
-The CVSS 4.0 vector (AV:N/AC:L/PR:L/UI:N/VC:N/VI:N/VA:H/SC:N/SI:N/SA:N) reflects a network attack vector, low complexity, no user interaction, and high impact on availability.
-Although no public exploits are currently known, the vulnerability could be leveraged to disrupt industrial or network communication infrastructure where these devices are deployed.
-The lack of patches at the time of publication necessitates proactive mitigation strategies.
+CVE-2025-2026 is a vulnerability classified under CWE-170 (Improper Null Termination) found in the Moxa NPort 6100-G2 and 6200-G2 Series serial device servers, specifically version 1.0.0.
+The flaw resides in the device’s web API, where improper handling of null bytes allows an authenticated remote attacker with read-only web privileges to inject a null byte into API requests.
+This injection leads to improper string termination in the device’s processing logic, causing unexpected behavior that results in the device rebooting.
+The reboot disrupts normal device operation, causing a denial-of-service condition that can affect connected systems relying on these serial device servers for communication.
+The vulnerability does not require user interaction and can be exploited remotely over the network with low attack complexity and no additional privileges beyond read-only web access.
+The CVSS 4.0 score of 7.1 reflects the high impact on availability and the ease of exploitation.
+While no public exploits have been reported yet, the vulnerability poses a significant risk to environments where these devices are deployed, particularly in industrial control systems and critical infrastructure where uptime is crucial.
+The lack of available patches at the time of disclosure necessitates immediate mitigation through access controls and monitoring.

 Potential Impact